An Introduction to Deep Morphological Networks: Experimental Setup

-This public dataset~\cite{xia2010structural} contains 1,005 high-resolution images with $600\times600$ pixels divided into 19 classes (approximately 50 images per class), including: airport, beach, bridge, river, forest, meadow, pond, parking, port, viaduct, residential area, industrial area, commercial area, desert, farmland, football field, mountain, park and railway station.
-Exported from Google Earth, that provides high-resolution satellite images up to half a meter, this dataset has samples collected from different regions all around the world, which increases its diversity but creates challenges due to the changes in resolution, scale, orientation, and the illumination of the images.
+\textbf{WHU-RS19 Dataset.} This public dataset~\cite{xia2010structural} contains 1,005 high-resolution images with $600\times600$ pixels divided into 19 classes (approximately 50 images per class), including: airport, beach, bridge, river, forest, meadow, pond, parking, port, viaduct, residential area, industrial area, commercial area, desert, farmland, football field, mountain, park and railway station.
+Exported from Google Earth, that provides high-resolution satellite images up to half a meter, this dataset has samples collected from different regions all around the world, which increases its diversity but creates challenges due to the changes in resolution, scale, and orientation of the images.
 Figure~\ref{fig:rs19_dataset} presents examples of some classes.